Horospherical subgroups in positive characteristic: Parabolic subgroups and classification for p>2

 its intersection with the unipotent radical of the opposite reduced parabolic of $P_{\rm{red}}$.
 The subgroup $U_P^-$ is unipotent, infinitesimal and satisfies

-where both identities are isomorphisms of schemes given by the multiplication of $G$.
-This implies that $P$ can be recovered from its reduced part $P_{\rm{red}}$, together with its intersections with all the root subgroups contained in the opposite unipotent radical $R_u(P_{\rm{red}}^-)$.
-Let us reformulate this statement in a more combinatorial fashion, introducing a numerical function.
-Recall that we denote the kernel of the $n$-th iterated Frobenius of the additive group $\Ga$ as $\boldsymbol{\alpha}_{p^n}$; while $\boldsymbol{\alpha}_{p^\infty}$ is understood to be $\Ga$.
+where both identities are isomorphisms of schemes given by the multiplication of $G$; {see \cite[Lemma~2 and Proposition~4]{Wenzel}}.
+Thus, $P$ can be recovered from its reduced part $P_{\rm{red}}$, together with its intersections with all the root subgroups contained in the opposite unipotent radical $R_u(P_{\rm{red}}^-)$.
+Let us reformulate this statement in a more combinatorial fashion, introducing a numerical function. {This follows \cite[Notation 9]{Wenzel}.} Recall that we denote the kernel of the $n$-th iterated Frobenius of the additive group $\Ga$ as $\boldsymbol{\alpha}_{p^n}$; while $\boldsymbol{\alpha}_{p^\infty}$ is understood to be $\Ga$.

-Since any connected reductive group $G$ admits a finite cover by $C \times G'$, where $C \subset G$ is a maximal central torus and $G' \subset G$ is the derived subgroup, we may assume from now on, without loss of generality, that $G$ is a simply-connected semisimple group.

 \begin{definition} Let $P$ be a parabolic subgroup of $G$ containing $B$.
 The \emph{associated function}

 is defined by the formula

 \end{definition}